Montgomery Gentry: Musical styles

 Montgomery Gentry's sound was defined by Southern rock influences.
 Steve Huey of Allmusic wrote that the duo "evokes the sound and spirit of Southern rockers like Lynyrd Skynyrd, the Marshall Tucker Band, and Charlie Daniels, painting themselves as rowdy redneck rebels who still hold small-town values."
 They cite Daniels, Lynyrd Skynyrd and Hank Williams, Jr. as primary musical influences.
 Montgomery and Gentry alternated as lead vocalists, with Gentry often accompanying on acoustic guitar.
 Jurek wrote that "Montgomery's rough hewn baritone and Gentry's almost unreal range and trademark phrasing make something highly original".
-In his book Country, Richard Carlin describes Montgomery Gentry as "rock[ing] harder than Brooks & Dunn, although their music could be seen as an extension of that successful pair's boot-scootin' sound."
+In his book Country, Richard Carlin said Montgomery Gentry as "rock[s] harder than Brooks & Dunn, although their music could be seen as an extension of that successful pair's boot-scootin' sound."
 He also wrote that Gentry sings with a "sweet, high tenor" while Montgomery "complements with an earthy, sometimes raspy, baritone", and notes that the duo has an "energetic stage show and dress".

-Many of the duo's mid-tempo songs, such as "My Town", centralized on a theme of rural lifestyles.
+Many of the duo's mid-tempo songs like "My Town", centralized on a theme of rural lifestyles.
 Others, such as "You Do Your Thing" and "Some People Change", contained messages of tolerance towards others with differing opinions.

 Personal lives

 Eddie Montgomery

 Gerald Edward "Eddie" Montgomery was born in Danville, Kentucky, on September 30, 1963, to parents Carol Dean (née Lay) and Harold Edward Montgomery (1941–1994).
 In November 2010, Eddie Montgomery told Great American Country that he had been diagnosed with prostate cancer.
 The cancer was successfully removed a month later.
-The same month, his wife, Tracy Nunan Montgomery, announced their divorce, serving him papers at Eddie Montgomery's Steakhouse, a restaurant he owned in Harrodsburg, Kentucky.
+Also in December 2010, his wife, Tracy Nunan Montgomery, announced their divorce, serving him papers at Eddie Montgomery's Steakhouse, a restaurant he owned in Harrodsburg, Kentucky.
 The restaurant closed abruptly in Spring 2013.
-The couple had four children and had been married for over 20 years.
+The couple had five children and had been married for over 20 years.
 Montgomery posted to Twitter and Facebook that she divorced him because she did not want to "cope with his illness," but she subsequently denied it.
-Montgomery subsequently married his longtime girlfriend, Jennifer Belcher, in 2014.
+Montgomery married his longtime girlfriend, Jennifer Belcher, in 2014.
 On September 27, 2015, Montgomery wrote that his and ex-wife Tracy Nunan's 19-year-old son, Hunter, had been killed in an accident.
 Nunan subsequently clarified that Hunter died of an overdose, which she believed was accidental.

 Troy Gentry

 Troy Gentry was born on April 5, 1967, in Lexington, Kentucky, to Patricia and Lloyd Gentry.
 He had a brother, Keith Gentry, and a sister, Jana Gentry Eckhardt.
-He graduated from Lexington Community College and attended the University of Kentucky.
+He graduated from Lexington Community College and attended the University of Kentucky in the city.
 Gentry married Angie McClure in 1999.
 They had a child, Kaylee, who was born in November 2002.
 He also had a child, Taylor, from a previous marriage.